Be a Tree! Presentation

 About the instructor

-Certified instructor Danette Johnston, CPDT is a NW Coordinator for Doggone Safe and a MOM!
+Certified instructor Danette Johnston, CPDT-KA is the NW Coordinator for Doggone Safe and a MOM!

 For more information on Danette’s experience, please see her dog training bio.

 Have a little one on the way?
-Danette also teaches Barks & Babes, a dog and baby educational seminar that helps new parents and parents-to-be prepare for baby with a dog at home.
+Danette also teaches Barks & Babes, a dog and baby educational seminar held at the Lytle Center for Pregnancy & Newborns at Swedish Hospital in Seattle that helps new parents and parents-to-be prepare for baby with a dog at home.